 The very renowned and unique condiment that must be used in every meal of Vietnamese is no other than Nuoc Mam, in English, Fish Sauce.

-Fish sauce is an amber-colored liquid made from fermented fish and sea salt.
+Fish sauce is an amber-coloured liquid made from fermented fish and sea salt.
 Nowadays fish sauce is used commonly in Southeast Asia countries such as Thailand, Cambodia, Filipino, and Laos.

 Origin of Fish Sauce